 The Doctors and Staff at SVII

 Bleeding gums and bad breath is a key symptom of oral health problems, but these symptoms usually occur after the disease has already wreaked major havoc on your teeth and gums.
 The first signs and symptoms are much less noticeable, and may be unrecognizable.
-If you suspect you may have gum disease, give Dr. Steven Saunders, Dr. Victor Saunders, and Dr. Jeff Dickson a call to schedule an appointment.
+If you suspect you may have gum disease, give Dr. Steven Saunders, and Dr. Victor Saunders a call to schedule an appointment.
 All three are highly trained and experienced periodontists that specialize in laser dentistry in Harrisonburg, VA.

 Healthy gums are firm to the touch, pink in color, and fit tightly around the teeth in your mouth.
 If you suspect you have gingivitis (the first stage of gum disease) you will notice:

 · Tender and sensitive gums